sap-tutorials/Tutorials/tutorials/iot-cf-send-data-mqtt/iot-cf-send-data-mqtt.md

 **Prerequisites:**

+-   You need to install Java SE Runtime Environment 8.

 -   You have installed the MQTT client (Paho).
 A description of how to install the Paho client can be found in the tutorial [Install the Paho Client](https://developers.sap.com/tutorials/iot-cf-install-paho-client.html).

--   You have installed OpenSSL.
-A description of how to install OpenSSL can be found in the tutorial [Install OpenSSL](https://developers.sap.com/tutorials/iot-cf-install-openssl.html).

 -   You have created the device model in step 1-4.